democratech/api/README.md

 * [Slack](https://slack.com) for communication / notifications
 * [Mailchimp](https://mailchimp.com) for emailing

-Nevertheless, we needed an API of ours (Zapier-like) to properly synchronize all those services.
+Nevertheless, we needed an API of ours (think "Zapier") to properly synchronize all those services.

 ## Process overview